Our latest OFSTED report is in the lobby for you to look through at any time. Or you can access it here : reports.ofsted.gov.uk.

 Home or lunch

 At many points throughout this there are more sequences/routines to an activity for example before snack the children learn the routine of handwashing before, where and how to do this, to find their cup/bottle, to choose a chair, choose and pour their drink, select their snack, where to put their cup when finished and to wash their hands again after.
 They then know it is then playtime again.

 To and From Home

-We have a nature table at Playgroup and would welcome objects to add to this – for e.g. leaves/conkers in autumn, blossom in spring etc. These would also be great to use for show and tell-Topic related items or items of interest to share with all the children at playgroup.
+We have a nature area at Playgroup and would welcome objects to add to this – for e.g. leaves/conkers in autumn, blossom in spring etc. These are great for provocations to talk about - for the children to explore and share experiences with all the children at playgroup.

 When children have done something of a positive nature such as being kind, helpful, persevering at an activity, helping with the guinea pigs, using their manners, tidying up, doing a number activity [we have lots] etc. children are given a sticker on their top.

 The aim of this is to promote positive behaviour, social skills, boost self confidence as well as help to inform parents of their child’s day.
 Children quickly learn about this and enjoy taking their stickers home.
 You will be given a card to keep the stickers on at your home visit – children enjoy receiving the stickers and showing them to their family.

 Sharing news from home - we used to have paper slips where you could share news with us about what you had been doing at home, new skills, events or trips out to share with us in setting and we would love chatting about this with them.
 You are still very welcome to send in written notes, however most parents find adding 'observations' including a photo or two onto Tapestry work better for them.
 So we are happy with either.

 If your child becomes ill at playgroup we will telephone the contacts listed on the registration form in order, and ask for your child to be collected as soon as possible. [if we think they are running a temperature we will check and inform you]